luismirandad27/cheatsheets-4-fun/4_ExamPreparation/1_DatabricksDataEngineerAssociate/EP_Databricks_DE_Associate.md

 - To access SQL Warehouse, you need to go to SQL Workspace
 - You can create a SQL Warehouse with an specific cluster size
 - You can import a Sample Database to your SQL Warehouse
+- When you create a SQL Cluster Endpoint, you have a feature called *Autostop* that helps with the cluster to stop.

 **Creating a Query**
 - On the Query section, you can attach your SQL Warehouse and make your queries and store them